 I’m trying something new with my garden this year.
-I’m going to schedule the timing of my planting by the moon signs.
+I’m going to schedule the timing of my planting by the moon phases.

-At first, I thought the idea of planting by the moon signs was pure superstition, but the more I thought about it, the more I began to accept the idea that the moon’s phases might actually have some effect on the growth of the plants in my garden.
-If the moon’s gravitational pull can affect the tides of the ocean, why couldn’t it have an effect on the soil and the plants too?
+At first, I thought that maybe the idea of planting by the moon phases was just folklore or even superstition, but the more I thought about it, the more it seemed to make sense that the moon’s phases might actually have some effect on the growth of the plants in my garden.
+If the moon’s gravitational pull can affect the tides of the ocean, then why couldn’t it have an effect on the soil and the plants too?

-Planting by the moon signs isn’t exactly something that I’ve done copious amounts of research about, but I don’t feel like I really need to see any sort of scientific evidence or proof either to believe that it could help my plants to grow better.
-I think it’s one of those instances where we can learn a lot by looking back at history and the wisdom of tradition.
+Planting by the moon phases isn’t exactly something that I’ve done copious amounts of research about, but I don’t feel like I really need to see any sort of scientific evidence or proof either to believe that it could help my plants to grow better.
+I think it’s one of those instances where we can learn a lot by looking back at history and the traditions of those who lived before us.

 Traditional Planting Methods

 Over the past few years, I’ve collected several 19th century almanacs printed between the years of 1824 to 1866.
-One thing that all of these almanacs have in common is a monthly calendar highlighting the moon phases and the astrological signs for each day of the month.
+One thing that all of these almanacs have in common is a monthly calendar highlighting the moon phases for each day of the month.
 In fact, the moon received just as much emphasis in these old almanacs as the other predictions of the weather did.